andrew-hipp/workshops/2023-goettingen/README.md

 If you are working in Linux, life is easier; just skip step 1 below.

 1. Install WSL 2 on your computer (instructions [here](https://learn.microsoft.com/en-us/windows/wsl/install)).
 The Ubuntu distributon will install automatically, but if you don't like this, you can change it.
 I don't think it matters.
 Launch the linux terminal, do the updates (`sudo apt update`) and upgrades (`sudo apt upgrade`), and you should be set to roll.
 2. Install anaconda.
-I recommend using the conda-forge install with mamba support for package management (this [link](https://github.com/conda-forge/miniforge#mambaforge)).
-Mamba is in fact an implementation of conda in C++, and it runs smoother and faster than conda.
+I recommend using the conda-forge install with mamba support for package management (this [link](https://github.com/conda-forge/miniforge)).
+Mamba is in fact an implementation of conda in C++, and it runs smoother and faster than conda. (** 2024-11-04; mambaforge has been deprecated, so initial installation now uses miniforge.)
 If you are using WSL, you follow the guidelines in this link within the Linux prompt.
 Throughout, I'll assume you are using Linux.

 ```
-curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh"
+curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
-bash Mambaforge-$(uname)-$(uname -m).sh
+bash Miniforge3-$(uname)-$(uname -m).sh
 ```

 3. Exit your shell using `exit`, then restart.
 Create a conda environment for r and jupyter, then activate it.